 Southwestern Community Services

-This program offers short term emergency shelter to alleviate a housing crisis.
+The Emergency Shelter Program offers short term emergency shelter to alleviate a housing crisis.
 Access is available 24 hours a day, 365 days a year.
 There are seven facilities in Cheshire and Sullivan counties.

 We have developed properties dedicated to providing housing for homeless individuals and families.
 Household eligibility is determined as part of the coordinated entry process.

 Time-limited rental assistance vouchers and in-home housing supports are provided to individuals and families to help homeless people transition more rapidly out of the shelter system or to avoid a shelter stay altogether.
 The primary goal is to stabilize a consumer in permanent housing as quickly as possible.